Khadar Ayderus Ahmed

 Khadar Ayderus Ahmed (born 10 January 1981), is a Finnish-Somali director and writer.
-He is best known for directing the feature film The Gravedigger's Wife.
+He is best known for directing the feature film The Gravedigger's Wife (2021).

-Early life
+Early life and education

-Ahmed was born on 10 January 1981 in Mogadishu, Somalia.
+Khadar Ayderus Ahmed was born on 10 January 1981 in Mogadishu, Somalia.
 At the age of 16, he moved to Finland as a refugee with his family.

 Career

-In 2008, he wrote the script the award-winning short film Citizens directed by Juho Kuosmanen for which he also served as second assistant director.
-Then in 2014, he directed hist first short Me ei vietetä joulua which received critical acclaim.
+In 2008, he wrote the script the award-winning short film Citizens, directed by Juho Kuosmanen, for which he also served as second assistant director.

+In 2014, he directed his first short Me ei vietetä joulua, which received critical acclaim.
 He later directed two more shorts: Yövaras (2017) and The Killing of Cahceravga (2018).

+In 2021, Ahmed directed his first feature film, The Gravedigger's Wife (Guled & Nasra).
+The film premiered in July 2021 in the Critics' Week section at the 74th Cannes Film Festival.